Back to the Future (franchise): Video games

 Various video games based on the Back to the Future movies have been released over the years for home computers and video game systems.

 Lego Dimensions (2015) features two Back to the Future–themed toy packs.
 The Level Pack adds a bonus level that adapts the events of the first film and includes a Marty McFly Minifigure, along with a constructible DeLorean and Hoverboard.
 The Fun Pack includes a Doc Brown Minifigure and a constructible Time Train from Part III.
 Both unlock access to an in-game open world set in Hill Valley.
-Michael J. Fox and Christopher Lloyd reprise their roles as Marty McFly and Emmett "Doc" Brown respectively.
+Michael J. Fox and Christopher Lloyd reprise their roles as Marty McFly and Emmett "Doc" Brown, respectively.
 A downloadable content pack for Planet Coaster (2016), titled the Back to the Future Time Machine Construction Kit, includes customizable in-game replicas of the DeLorean time machine.

 In April 2023, it was announced that Back to the Future and characters from the films, including Marty and Doc, would be featured in the 2024 video game Funko Fusion.

 Episodic video game

 Back to the Future: The Game (2010) was released from December 22, 2010, to June 23, 2011, developed and published by Telltale Games.
-The game is an episodic graphic adventure, and takes place in an alternate timeline based on the original trilogy.
+The game is an episodic graphic adventure and takes place in an alternate timeline based on the original trilogy.
 It was released as five episodes, with Christopher Lloyd reprising his role as Emmett "Doc" Brown, Claudia Wells reprising her role as Jennifer Parker, and Michael J. Fox making cameo appearances in the final episode.
-A. J. LoCascio provided the voice for Marty McFly, and Bob Gale assisted with the script.
+A.J.
+LoCascio provided the voice for Marty McFly, and Bob Gale assisted with the script.
 Thomas Wilson reprised his role as Biff Tannen in the 2015 re-release.

 The plot of the video game depicts Marty traveling back to 1931 to help Doc, who is in trouble again.
 The video game depicts several trips by Marty and Doc back and forth from 1931 to the present, due to multiple disruptions to the timeline.
-In several separate differing timelines, various altered outcomes are shown for the McFly family, and then separately for the entire Hill Valley region.
+In several separate, differing timelines, various altered outcomes are shown for the McFly family, and then separately for the entire Hill Valley region.
 At the conclusion of the game, the timeline is largely restored by Marty and Doc, although with some small differences from the "original" timeline.

 Pinball

 Two pinball adaptations of the film trilogy were released.
-The first pinball adaptation was a physical one produced by Data East, available in 1990, and titled Back to the Future: The Pinball.
-Over two decades later, Zen Studios developed and released a new, digital pinball adaptation in 2017, available as add-on content for Pinball FX 3 along with two other tables based on iconic classic films from Universal Pictures, Jaws and E.T.
+The first was a physical machine produced by Data East, released in 1990 and titled Back to the Future: The Pinball.
+Over two decades later, Zen Studios developed and released a new digital pinball adaptation in 2017, available as add-on content for Pinball FX 3 along with two other tables based on iconic classic films from Universal Pictures, Jaws and E.T.
 The Extra-Terrestrial.
 The latter table behaves differently than the original Data East version and features 3-D animated figures and visual effects that are impossible to reproduce on a physical table.